 OrthoIllinois offers several diagnostic modalities to aide in the treatment of our patients.
-X-ray, CT Scan, full-body Magnetic Resonance Imaging (MRI), and Bone Density Scanning (DEXA) services are provided on-site and our digital technology makes the images available immediately for your physician’s review.
+Digital x-ray, CT Scan, full-body Magnetic Resonance Imaging (MRI), and Bone Density Scanning (DEXA) services are provided on-site and our digital technology makes the images available immediately for your physician’s review.
 MRI may be recommended to assist in diagnosis and treatment.
 The Bone Density Department offers a complete diagnosis and evaluation of osteoporosis.

 High field MRI Technology for Greater Patient Comfort

-As an ACR accredited facility, OrthoIllinois offers exceptional quality imaging with or without contrast, provided by friendly, highly-trained staff.
+As an ACR accredited facility, OrthoIllinois offers exceptional quality imaging, with or without contrast, provided by friendly, highly-trained staff.
 By utilizing state-of-the-art high field technology equipment in a safe, relaxed, and professional environment, patients enjoy faster scans and more comfort.

 OrthoIllinois offers prompt access, with scheduling usually available within 24-48 business hours.